Best cheap gaming laptops under $1,000 to get right now

 Acer Nitro 5

 The Nitro 5 isn't as polished as Dell's offerings and Acer doesn't currently offer it with a GTX 1060 GPU.
 But it starts as low as $650 with an Nvidia GeForce GTX 1050 or $730 with 1050Ti graphics.
-That's a lot of performance for not much money (as gaming laptops go, anyway) and while there are a few cut corners, you still come out ahead overall.Available at Best Buy
+That's some beefy performance for not much money (as gaming laptops go, anyway) and while there are a few cut corners, you still come out ahead overall.Available at Best Buy

 Asus TUF Gaming FX504GD